mia-platform/documentation/docs/development_suite/identity-and-access-management/user-management.md

 <!-- TODO: SCREENSHOT OF PROJECT ADD USER MODAL -->

-The provided email will be searched throughout existing Users and if a match is found the User will be invited to the Company with the defined Roles.
+The provided email will be searched throughout existing Users and, if a match is found, the User will be invited to the Company with the defined Roles.

 :::info
 If the User does not exist in the Platform, please open a Service Request for it to be created.